There are two visitor centres in Kakadu National Park which host cultural workshops.

 Bowali Visitor Centre

-This is a great first-stop on your Kakadu adventure.
+This is a great first stop on your Kakadu adventure.
 Our staff are on hand to answer questions and help you plan your walks and activities.
 There is a walk-through display where you’ll learn more about the plants, animals and landscapes you’ll see in the park.

 Want advice on your trip, before you come?
-Call Bowali on 08 8938 1120, or email at email@example.com.
-Open 8.00 am to 5.00 pm every day except Christmas Day.
+Call Bowali on 08 8938 1120 or email KakaduNP@dcceew.gov.au.
+Open 8 am to 5 pm every day except over the Christmas period.

 Warradjan Aboriginal Cultural Centre

-Spend a couple of hours here exploring the extensive exhibit – understand the complicated kinship laws, read traditional owners’ stories of growing up in Kakadu and see tools, message sticks and artworks.
+Spend a couple of hours here exploring the extensive exhibit – understand the complicated kinship laws, read Traditional Owners’ stories of growing up in Kakadu and see tools, message sticks and artworks.

 Artists and weavers often give demonstrations at Warradjan, so try to catch a live workshop too.
-Opening hours vary during the tropical summer – contact staff at the centre to find out what’s on when 08 8979 0051.